NMZ0429/Connect-Four-Project/README.md

 * Gen Tomita
 	* My main contribution on this project is to write the controller part of our MVC design in GUI class.
 Since I could not share a pygame object in multiple classes, I have integralated the ability of the controller class into GUI so that the model is updated simultaneously as GUI by user input.
 I have also debugged some functions in Board class and solved minor bugs such as the timing of increments.
 For README I wrote the instruction for how to download required dependencies and set up them properly.

+Ilija Zivkovic:

+I contributed to the project in a few ways.
+I fully implementing the ConnectFourBoard class for the code, and I would help with creating the overall class design for our app.
+I created a few slides for the first presentation and I mad the introo and summary slides for the final presentation.
+I put together the final cut for the final presenation slides.
+My contribution to read me includes only the Major class and methods description.
 # Licence